 This is notable, because these are the 3 amino acids that make up the majority (about 60%) of what all animal collagen (including our own) is made of.
 (16)

 Their cattle by-products come from Brazil.

-I believe we each have our own unique set of sense perception preferences, since your body & my body are not the same body.
+Disclaimer: I believe we each have our own unique set of sense perception preferences, since your body & my body are not the same body.